stonepros/stone/doc/dev/stone_krb_auth.rst

         ...

-5. Create a *keytab file* for each Ceph cluster node:
+5. Create a *keytab file* for each Stone cluster node:

     As the default client keytab file is ``/etc/krb5.keytab``, we will want to use a different file name, so we especify which *keytab file to create* and